ljmerza/tinybeans_clone/web/docs/README.md

 Notes
 - There is no logout endpoint.
 “Logout” on the client means clearing the in-memory access token.
 The refresh cookie will remain until expiry; users will be issued a new access token if the client calls refresh again.
 - Email verification exists: verify-email/resend/ and verify-email/confirm/.
-The signup response includes verification_token for convenience (useful for testing).
+Verification tokens are delivered by email only.

 ## Packages and project wiring